sthsuyash/sthsuyash/README.md

 </div>

 <!-- About me section -->
-## A passionate Full Stack Software Developer and Computer Science & IT Undergraduate.
+## A passionate Software Developer and Computer Science & IT Undergraduate.

-- 🌱 I’m currently learning **Full Stack Web development.**
+- 🌱 I’m currently learning **Python and Machine Learning**

-- 👯 I’m looking to collaborate on **Web development projects.**
+- 👯 I’m looking to collaborate on **Web development or ML projects.**

 - 💬 Ask me about **SpringBoot, Python, C\C++**